 If you own hives, you should consider selling honey because it’s highly marketable and easy to sell.
 With that said, you’ll need to decide how you want to sell it.

-If you use a retailer, you’ll likely have to give up a chunk of your profits, which can be worth it initially.
+If you use a retailer, you’ll have to pay a percentage of your profits, which can be worth it initially as you build the brand.
 You could also opt to rent a booth at your local farmer’s market to sell honey for your desired price.